nibalizer/OBS-Opensource.com/post.md

 ## Where does OBS come from

 OBS is developed by a small team working in the open.
 Most of the code has been written by jp9000/Jim.
 Several other people have made serious contributions to the project.
 The project has two very active IRC channels: '#obsproject' for user chat and support, and '#obs-dev' for developer chatter.
 Both of these IRC channels are on Quakenet, instead of the more common Freenode network.
-This illustrates how OBS forms it's identity as a piece of gaming software first and a piece of Free/Open Source second.
-OBS also has a very active forums on their main website.
+This illustrates how OBS forms it's identity as a piece of gaming software first and a piece of Free/Open Source software second.
+OBS has a very active forums on the main website.
 The forums is where users post plugins that they have created.

+!(Community chat guidelines)[ob-community-chat-agreement.png]

+Figure 3: Users who click 'use chat' on the OBS website must agree to be police before they are joined to quakenet over a web bridge.

 ## Advanced features